awsdocs/amazon-lightsail-developer-guide/doc_source/create-tls-ssl-certificate-and-attach-to-lightsail-load-balancer-https.md

 1. If needed, change the **certificate name**\.

+   Resource names:
+   + Must be unique within each AWS Region in your Lightsail account\.
+   + Must contain 2 to 255 characters\.
+   + Must start and end with an alphanumeric character or number\.
+   + Can include alphanumeric characters, numbers, periods, dashes, and underscores\.

 1. Optionally, you can add alternate domains and subdomains\.

    For more information, see [Add alternate domains and subdomains to your SSL/TLS certificate](add-alternate-domain-names-to-tls-ssl-certificate-https.md)